mulderp/mulderp.github.com/_posts/2014-03-23-two-way-databinding-with-stickit.md

 ## A business card editor

 To show what this means, let's look at an example.
 As a freelancer, the first thing you need is business cards.
-Strangely, I found no online business cards provider that offer a simple online business card editor.
+I found no online business cards provider that offer a simple online business card editor.
 So, let's build a basic one.
 You can see a working demo of the discussion [here](http://thinkingonthinking.com/businesscards/).

-The idea of building this editor, is to explore data-binding from the viewpoint of the Backbone.js, where you combine smaller libraries to build out some larger ideas.
-There are a number of data-binding plugins in the Backbone ecosystem, but I chose [Backbone.Stickit](http://nytimes.github.io/backbone.stickit/) since it comes with CommonJS support out of the box.
-And together with [Browserify](http://thinkingonthinking.com/unix-in-the-browser/), this allows me to stay on the command line.
+Backbone.js is a library, not a framework.
+This means you add other libraries to build out some larger apps.
+There are a number of data-binding plugins in the Backbone ecosystem, but I chose [Backbone.Stickit](http://nytimes.github.io/backbone.stickit/).
+This plugin can be fetched with npm and packaged with [Browserify](http://thinkingonthinking.com/unix-in-the-browser/).

 So, first, let's create a project directory, and init the project: